alefragnani/vscode-jenkins-status/README.md

 * `Jenkins: Open in Jenkins (Console Output):` Open the Console Output of the Jenkins project in you browser
 * `Jenkins: Update Status:` Manually update the status of our Jenkins project

+## Working with Remotes

+The extension support [Remote Development](https://code.visualstudio.com/docs/remote/remote-overview) scenarios, and you may choose how to use it, depending on your needs

+### I access Remotes, and use `.jenkins` files

+This is the _regular_ scenario, and that's why you don't need to do anything special for the extension to work.
+It works out of the box.

+When installed locally, the extension will properly recognize the `.jenkins` file on remotes, and display the status bar for each Url.

+_It just works_

+### I access Remotes, but I use `.jenkinsrc.js` files

+If you need to use `.jenkinsrc.js` files, the extension must be installed on that remote.
+This happens because it is not possible to _import_ the `.jenkinsrc.js` file remotely.

 ## Available settings

 * Interval (in minutes) to automatically update the status